 What is the evidence for some of the foods popularly regarded as healthy?

 Population studies have suggested that garlic may help prevent cancer.
-For example a study published in 2016 suggested that consumption of raw garlic reduced the risk of lung cancer in a Chinese population.
-Clinical trials have been fewer and produced more mixed results, although a majority of the small number of clinical trials reported appear to have had some positive effect, suggesting the value of more research here.
+For example a study published in 2016 suggested that consumption of raw garlic reduced the risk of lung cancer in a Chinese population, while a 2020 meta-analysis of published research suggested that garlic may reduce the risk of colorectal cancer.

 A 2015 review of published research into allium vegetables (like garlic and onions) suggested possible protective effects againts stomach cancer, colorectal (bowel) cancer and esophageal cancer, although research findings did vary.
 However, the authors concluded, 'if garlic consumption does reduce the risk of cancer, the amount needed to lower risk remains unknown.'